Meracoid/Datstruct/README.md

 # Datstruct
 The project for Professor Islam's 2:30 T/Th Datastructure Project.
-The app is a procedurally generated text-based adventure.
+The app is a text-based adventure.

 # How to Run
 1. Compile the Main.java file